 Toward the end of World War II, the locomotives were chosen to supply boilers and parts for the planned 4-8-4 T-1 locomotives in part because of their already large size.
 Reading rebuilt the locomotives in their own shops in Reading, Pennsylvania, from 1945 to 1947 — among the last new mainline steam locomotives built in the United States.

 Reading rebuilt No. 2102 and sister locomotives with 27-by-32-inch cylinders, 70-inch diameter driving wheels, 240-psi operating boiler pressure, and a tractive effort of 68,000-pounds.
-This was boosted by a trailing truck booster which originally produced 11,100-pounds of tractive effort.
+This was increased by a trailing truck booster, which originally contributed 11,100-pounds of tractive effort.
 The renewed locomotives weighed 441,300-pounds, much more than the original Consolidations’ 314,950-pounds of total weight.

 Reading 2102 in service

-T-1 locomotives had varied service until Reading stored them 1954.
-The Pennsylvania Railroad used several in 1956 to ease it through a motive power shortage.
-But it was unglamorous service.
-No. 2012 was even pictured in Trains as a stationary steam boiler in June 1960 (Trains, December 1960, Page 23).
+T-1 locomotives had varied service until Reading initially stored them 1954.
+They would be recalled to service a couple of times when needed.
+The Pennsylvania Railroad leased several in 1956 to ease it through a motive power shortage.
+Following retirement, No. 2102 was purchased by a steel mill to serve as a stationary steam boiler (Trains, December 1960, Page 23).

 Iron Horse Rambles and the present

-As an experiment, Reading put T-1 No. 2124 back into service for a limited time as a passenger excursion engine in the “Reading Rambles” of the early 1960s.
+In 1959, Reading returned three of its remaining T-1s to service, along with the 2102, to power “Reading Rambles” of the early 1960s.
 No. 2102 participated in those popular excursions before being retired a second time and changing ownership multiple times until purchase by Reading & Northern owner Andrew M. Muller Jr. in the mid-1980s.
 Muller operated the locomotive in eastern Pennsylvania and even on Conrail trackage before long-term storage in 1991.

-Today, Reading No. 2102 is going through a restoration and break-in period.
-The first new “Iron Horse Ramble” planned for May 28, 2022.
+Today, Reading No. 2102 has undergone a thorough restoration and break-in period with the first new “Iron Horse Ramble” planned for May 28, 2022.

 As far as I know, only 2126 pulled a passenger train before the Iron Horse Rambles, the middle leg from Reading to Catasauqua of a Philadelphia to Catty fantrip, going via Reading with return via Bethlehem.
 LV power presided over that road between Catty and Bethlehem.